The scotch world

 How many casks are in Scotland?

-The Angle’s Share A lot of Whisky is lost during maturation
+The Angel’s Share: A lot of Whisky is lost during maturation

-The Angle’s Share A lot of Whisky is lost during maturation
+The Angel’s Share: A lot of Whisky is lost during maturation

-The Angle’s Share A lot of Whisky is lost during maturation
+The Angel’s Share: A lot of Whisky is lost during maturation

-The Angle’s Share A lot of Whisky is lost during maturation
+The Angel’s Share: A lot of Whisky is lost during maturation

-When you store and mature Whisky in these exceptional barrels, there will be about 2% evaporating over the cause of the year.
-I am sure that you heard about the famous ‘Angel’s Share’.
+When you store and mature Whisky in these exceptional barrels, there will be about 2% evaporating over the year.
+I am sure that you have heard about the famous ‘Angel’s Share’.

 Is there an average price for a bottle of scotch whisky?

-The Angle’s Share A lot of Whisky is lost during maturation
+The Angel’s Share: A lot of Whisky is lost during maturation

-The Angle’s Share A lot of Whisky is lost during maturation
+The Angel’s Share: A lot of Whisky is lost during maturation

 I believe that the price of a bottle of scotch whisky is a very personal preference.
-You need to feel comfortable about the price, selection, experience, and make sure that you don’t move ahead of yourself.
-Personally, I would not spend the money that I read about for a bottle of Whisky.
+You need to feel comfortable about the price, selection, and experience, and make sure that you don’t move ahead of yourself.
 My price limit is around $150 for a bottle, and I spend about $25 to $50 on average.

-What are blended whiskies, and that they are not as good as the ‘regular’ Whisky?
+What are blended whiskies, and are they as good as ‘regular’ Whisky?

-What are blended whiskies, and that they are not as good as the ‘regular’ Whisky?
+What are blended whiskies, and are they as good as ‘regular’ Whisky?

-What are blended whiskies, and that they are not as good as the ‘regular’ Whisky?
+What are blended whiskies, and are they as good as ‘regular’ Whisky?

-Blended Whisky has its own and very unique flavor profile.
-In the past, many of the single malt whisky was younger and considered intensive—the blending of 15 to 50 individual whiskies.
+Blended Whisky has its own unique flavor profile.
+In the past, many of the single malt whisky was younger and considered intensive—it required the blending of 15 to 50 individual whiskies.

-What are blended whiskies, and that they are not as good as the ‘regular’ Whisky?
+What are blended whiskies, and are they as good as ‘regular’ Whisky?

-What are blended whiskies, and that they are not as good as the ‘regular’ Whisky?
+What are blended whiskies, and are they as good as ‘regular’ Whisky?

-In 2020, more than 10,000 people were directly employed in the Scottish whisky industry.
-All across the US, there are over 40,000 jobs supported by the scotch industry.
+In 2020, more than 10,000 people were directly employed by the Scottish whisky industry.
 The tourism industry brings over 2 million visitors to the Scottish distilleries.
 The distilleries are the third most popular tourist attraction in Scotland.

 The final point!

-What are blended whiskies, and that they are not as good as the ‘regular’ Whisky?
+What are blended whiskies, and are they as good as ‘regular’ Whisky?

 The final point!

-The bottle size in the USA is 750 ml, and in the UK, it is 700 ml.
-A lot of Scotch I enjoy is between 40% and 49% ABV.
-Scotland is shipping 42 bottles of scotch whisky to 175 markets around the, which comes to 42 bottles each second, totaling over 1.3 billion bottles every year (according to the Scotch Whisky Association).
+The bottle size in the USA is 750 ml, and in the UK it is 700 ml.
+A lot of the Scotch I enjoy is between 40% and 49% ABV.
+Scotland is shipping 42 bottles of scotch whisky to 175 markets around the world, which comes to 42 bottles each second, and totals to over 1.3 billion bottles every year (according to the Scotch Whisky Association).

 This is an interesting question.
-I always wondered what it was called when I saw my whisky running down on the inside of my glass.
+I always wondered what it was called when I saw my whisky running down the inside of my glass.
 We see the "legs" when we purposely, or by accident, swirl the whisk(e)y in the glass.
-The whisky flows down on the inside of your glass.
-This was one of many the wonderful things I enjoyed watching when I started drinking whisky and bourbon and paying attentiion to it.
+The whisky flows down the inside of your glass.
+This was one of the many wonderful things I enjoyed watching when I started drinking and paying attention to whisky and bourbon.

 The beautiful thing about the legs is what they reveal about the whisky.
 They indicate the strength and the character of the whisky.
 If the whisky runs down the glass faster, it will be an indicator that you have a lighter whisky.
 When you see the whisky taking its time to make it down to the bottom, you will have a more substantial and robust dram in your glass.
 There are also indicators regarding the strength of the whisky.

-The message you might want to take with you, “A young whisky runs fast and has thinner legs.
+The message you can take with you is, “A young whisky runs fast and has thinner legs.

 The Beautiful Túath Glass